bmc-compuware/ispw-source-code-downloader-azure-extension/README.md

 - Topaz Workbench CLI.
 - Host Communications Interface.

+Note: This extension version is only supported with local Azure Devops Server, it will not work with Azure Cloud.
+In future versions of this extension, we will support Azure cloud.

 ## Installing extensions in a Azure Devops Server Instance

 1. Install the BMC common configuration extension and BMC ISPW Source Code Downloader extension according to the Azure Devops instructions for installing extensions.